w2ak/tpt-inf224-tp1/README.md

 ## Step 5

 Polymorphism is used to make the treatment independant of the subclass.
 Destructors of polymorphic classes must be virtual.

+## Step 6

+To avoid encapsulation problems, the problem was solved as follows:
+* `setChapters([...],n)` copies the array instead of just getting the pointer
+* `getChapter(i)` gives only the length of one chapter.
+It is given by value and not reference.